holyjak/fulcro-intro-wshop/docs/INTRO-non-clojurians.md

 # A very brief introduction to Fulcro for the general public

 _Questions to the audience: How many know React?
 GraphQL?
 Redux?
+Web dev?
 Heard of Clojure?_

 The purpose of this workshop is to bring the lessons from the Clojure web framework Fulcro to the general public.
 You are most likely never going to use Fulcro itself but you can still seek or apply its ideas elsewhere.